pearl-hub/kobol-extra/markdown/system-management.1.markdown

 Other possible values of time are "midnight Friday"

-To see the list of jobs:
-`atq`

 To see the detail of the job number 3:
 `at -c 3`

-To remove the job number 3:
-`atrm 3`

 ## init 0123456Ss